glennga/hoku/README.md

 ```

 Build the necessary directories and create the `HOKU_PROJECT_PATH` variable by running the first build script.
 Windows
-users have to execute `first-build.bat`, and Linux users execute `first-build.sh`.
+users have to execute `first-build.bat`, and Linux users execute `first-build.sh`. _Note that you may have to restart
+your shell (exit, reopen) for the results to take place._
 ```cmd
 cd hoku
 chmod +x script/first-build.sh